cubeapm/sample_app_python_flask_uwsgi/README.md

 Flask app will now be available at `http://localhost:8000`.

-The app has various API endpoints to demonstrate OpenTelemetry integrations with Redis, MySQL, Kafka, etc. Check out [app.py](app.py) for the list of API endpoints.
-Hitting an API endpoint will generate the corresponding traces.
-Traces are printed to console (where docker compose is running) by default.
-If you want to send traces to a backend tool, comment out the `OTEL_LOG_LEVEL` line and uncomment the `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` line in [docker-compose.yml](docker-compose.yml).
+The app has various API endpoints to demonstrate integrations with Redis, MySQL, etc. Check out [app.py](app.py) for the list of API endpoints.

 ## Contributing